PacificCommunity/ofp-sam-transition-plan/workshops/2025-05-copenhagen/day_1.md

 by the environment, such as SST.

-One of the main innovations in this model is the calculation of derivatives related to continuous tag movement and the discrete SST data.
+One of the main innovations in this model is the calculation of derivatives related to continuous tag movement and the discrete SST data, and so ensuring the differentiability of the fields that influence the model parameters is key.

 Uses the Kalman filter.